kkech/UdacityOpenSource/Jung-Soon-Noh/README.md

 - epsilon (privacy loss level)<br/>
 - delta (probability that epsilon breaks)<br/>

-<p>The output of PATE analysis are: <br/>
+The output of PATE analysis are: <br/>
 - Data-independent epsilon: privacy loss in the worst case<br/>
-- Data-dependent epsilon: a tight bound of privacy loss based on real values of teacher models' outputs.<p>
+- Data-dependent epsilon: a tight bound of privacy loss based on real values of teacher models' outputs.<br/>

 It seems that the upper limit of epsilon value is 0.2 in case of MINIST dataset.
 When performing PATE analysis<br/>
 for epsilon values of 0.3 and above, I got warning message that the epsilon value is too large to compute<br/>